chinamike65/hugo-tuolesi/content/book3/book3en.md

 Live in the body of the teacher and accept the confession of believers.

-what does it mean?
+What does it mean?
 This is to say that the four deities, such as the Victory Vajra, and the Buddhas and Tathagatas live in the body of the master and receive offerings from the disciples.

 If a disciple makes offerings to the guru, it is equivalent to making offerings to the four deities, and thus making offerings to the Buddhas and Tathagatas.